01mf02/jaq/docs/formats.md

   `<?xml-stylesheet href="common.css"?>`{.xml} is converted to `{"pi": {"target": "xml-stylesheet", "content": "href=\"common.css\""}}`{.json}.

-To put all of this together, consider the following XML file (`test.xhtml`):
+To put all of this together, consider the following XML file (`examples/test.xhtml`):

 ~~~ xml
 <?xml version='1.0'?>